Native Biotope Aquarium

 Filters used, SUNSUN HW304

-Lights used SUNSUN ADE 900C
+Lights used SUNSUN

 Description of the area surrounding the biotope: This species occurs exclusively in oxygen-rich fresh water with the downstream limit of its range appearing to be approximately 50 km from the mouth of the Netravati, below which point it is replaced by the euryhaline congeners E. maculatus and E. suratensis.